 15. Deliver Food

-Okay, this one isn’t exactly what you’d think of when you think online jobs.
-But, while the work isn’t completed online, the platforms for food delivery service are and thus we’ve included delivering food as a potential online job for students.
+Okay, this one isn’t exactly what you’d think of when you think of online jobs.
+But, while the work isn’t completed online, the platforms for food delivery service are, and thus, we’ve included delivering food as a potential online job for students.

 Food delivery soared in 2020 as people were required to stay indoors to practice social distancing and work from home.